 In a career that spanned seven decades, he composed roughly 800 songs and piano pieces, theater works (zarzuelas, operettas, theatrical revues and an opera), orchestral scores, pieces for piano and orchestra, violin works, trio ballets, and film scores.

 The film features three of the maestro’s most famous descendants – Chucho Valdés, Gonzalo Rubalcaba, and Gonzalo Rubalcaba – who double as narrators and contemporary interpreters of Lecuona’s music.

 In some respects, Playing Lecuona reminded me of the movie, Calle 54 (2001), which set the standard for films of this nature.
-But, where the two differ is the manner in which Playing Lecuona gets “inside” the artist’s creative process and the music.
+But, where the two differ is how Playing Lecuona gets “inside” the artist’s creative process and the music.